 This publication is a guide to the usual processes of instructing and drafting: it does not cover all situations, nor does it set down rigid rules.
 On occasion, instructors and drafters may agree to vary some of the usual procedures.

-Section 2 ("Preparing instructions") and section 3 ("The drafts") apply to the development of both Bills and regulations.
-Bills and regulations are then treated separately, in sections 4 and 5 respectively.
+Section 2 ("Preparing instructions") and section 3 ("The drafts") apply to the development of both Bills and Legislative Instruments.
+Bills and Legislative Instruments are then treated separately, in sections 4 and 5 respectively.
 Section 6 is a collection of reference materials.
 The final section is the glossary and index, explaining (and locating) many of the terms used in this guide.
 The final chart gives an overview of how instructions become an Act.